harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   ephemeral anchor work.
 Zero-satoshi outputs have a number of important use cases outside of LN."

-- **Opposition to CTV on basis of commonly requiring exogenous fees:**
+- **Opposition to CTV based on commonly requiring exogenous fees:**
   Peter Todd [posted][pt ctv] to the Bitcoin-Dev mailing list an adaptation of his argument against [exogenous fees][topic fee sourcing] (see [Newsletter #284][news284 ptexogenous]) applied to the